-After someone is diagnosed with cancer, doctors will try to figure out if it has spread, and if so, how far.
-This process is called staging.
+Staging is the process of figuring out if the cancer has spread, and if so, how far.
 The stage of a cancer describes how much cancer is in the body.
-It helps determine how serious the cancer is and how best to treat it.

-Determining the stage of basal cell skin cancers is rarely needed, because these cancers are almost always cured before they spread to other parts of the body.
+For basal cell skin cancers (BCCs), staging is rarely needed, because these cancers are almost always cured before they spread to other parts of the body.